Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

-The **Manifest** is a top level construct that ties all other structures together and is signed by an authorized entity whose identity is represented by a trust anchor installed at the OPTIGA™.
-The trust anchor is addressed by its unique ID (OID), which is contained in the metadata of the manifest.
+The **Manifest** is a top level construct that ties all other structures together and is signed by an authorized entity whose identity is represented by a trust anchor installed at the OPTIGA™ Trust M. The trust anchor is addressed by its unique ID (OID), which is contained in the metadata of the manifest.
 Manifest consists of the metadata in plain text, the payload binding and the signature over metadata and payload binding.

-The **Metadata** provide information enabling interpretation and manage the update data set by the OPTIGA™.
-It contains:
+The **Metadata** provide information enabling interpretation and manage the update data set by the OPTIGA™ Trust M. It contains:

   - Version number